Stereo photography techniques: Longer base line for distant objects – "Hyper Stereo"

 If a stereo picture is taken of a large, distant object such as a mountain or a large building using a normal base it will appear to be flat.
 This is in keeping with normal human vision - it would look flat if one were actually there; but if the object looks flat, there doesn't seem to be any point in taking a stereo picture, as it will simply seem to be behind a stereo window, with no depth in the scene itself, much like looking at a flat photograph from a distance.

 One way of dealing with this situation is to include a foreground object to add depth interest and enhance the feeling of "being there", and this is the advice commonly given to novice stereographers.
 Caution must be used, however, to ensure that the foreground object is not too prominent, and appears to be a natural part of the scene, otherwise it will seem to become the subject with the distant object being merely the background.
 In cases like this, if the picture is just one of a series with other pictures showing more dramatic depth, it might make sense just to leave it flat, but behind a window.

 For making stereo images featuring only a distant object (e.g., a mountain with foothills), the camera positions can be separated by a larger distance (called the "interaxial" or stereo base, often mistakenly called "interocular") than the adult human norm of 62–65mm.
 This will effectively render the captured image as though it was seen by a giant, and thus will enhance the depth perception of these distant objects, and reduce the apparent scale of the scene proportionately.
 However, in this case, care must be taken not to bring objects in the close foreground too close to the viewer, as they will show excessive parallax and can complicate stereo window adjustment.

 There are two main ways to accomplish this.
 One is to use two cameras separated by the required distance, the other is to shift a single camera the required distance between shots.

 The shift method has been used with cameras such as the Stereo Realist to take hypers, either by taking two pairs and selecting the best frames, or by alternately capping each lens and recocking the shutter.

-It is also possible to take hyperstereo pictures using an ordinary single lens camera aiming out an airplane.
+It is also possible to take hyperstereo pictures using an ordinary single lens camera from an airplane.
 One must be careful, however, about movement of clouds between shots.

 It has even been suggested that a version of hyperstereo could be used to help pilots fly planes.

 In such situations, where an ortho stereo viewing method is used, a common rule of thumb is the 1:30 rule.
 This means that the baseline will be equal to 1/30 of the distance to the nearest object included in the photograph.

 The results of hyperstereo can be quite impressive, and examples of hyperstereo can be found in vintage views.